Convertain/laravel-package-template/CONTRIBUTING.md

 ## Questions?

-If you have questions about contributing, feel free to:

-- Create an issue on GitHub
+If you have questions about contributing, feel free to create an issue on GitHub.
-- Contact us at <support@convertain.com>

 Thank you for contributing! 🎉